mxxo/rgmsh/README.md

 The download server is: [http://gmsh.info/bin/](http://gmsh.info/bin/)

-Download a recent version and make sure the zip filename ends with `sdk`.
+Download a recent version and make sure the filename ends with `sdk`.

 ### Linux
-Place all dynamic library `.so` files where the linker can find them.
+Place all dynamic library `libgmsh.so*` files where the linker can find them.

 ### Windows
 Gmsh is built by MinGW on Windows, not the Visual Studio toolchain.